 How many other graves have been found with a combination of bed burial and cross, you ask?
 That would be one, at most.
 There was a reported bed burial and pectoral cross discovered in Ixworth during the 19th century, but the find was poorly documented so it’s not certain what exactly was uncovered there.
 This girl could very well be one of a kind.

 She was certainly a young woman of wealth.
-All of the bed burials that have been found were of high status people, primarily women, and she was found with particularly valuable grave goods.
+All of the bed burials that have been found in England were of high status people, all of them women, and she was found with particularly valuable grave goods.
 Most notable is the gold cross, 1.4 inches square, inlaid with red garnets in the same style as the weapon fittings from the Staffordshire Hoard.
 The four other pectoral crosses that have been discovered in Britain were all pendants, hung from a loop on the top arm.
 This one has loops on the back of each arm, three of them rubbed shiny, indicating that it was sewn into an article of clothing and worn daily.

 There was also an iron knife buried with her, a chatelaine — a chain meant to hang from the waist — and some glass beads that were probably kept in a purse at the end of the chain.
 Fragments of fabric were found on the knife and chain, which archaeologists are hoping will allow them to figure out what she was wearing when she was interred.